 Ghent vs Bruges

-I first visited the larger of the two cities and I was not disappointed, to say the least.
+I first visited the larger of the two cities and it was amazing.
 There were so many different medieval areas of the city to see, different buildings and different plazas that spread on for several miles, which is so rare nowadays.
-If you’re excited about the famous canal-lined buildings (pictured) then you’ll be excited to learn that there’s a lot more to see.
+You can visit Vrijdagmarkt, Korenmarkt, and walk around to find other beautiful squares.
+It was all so beautiful, and so much that I couldn’t even see it all in a day.
+If you’re excited about canal-lined buildings (pictured) then you’ll love Ghent.
 The city then spreads from the centre and has a tonne of different shops and restaurants in old buildings of Flemish architecture, and the food and chocolate I got was excellent.
 It’s any medieval architecture lover’s dream come true!

 They also have a large castle which you can tour, Gravensteen Castle, which provides fantastic views of the city and houses a small torture museum.
 You can see how far out the medieval look of the town spreads.
 I definitely did a lot of good wandering with my day there and had a load of photo ops.